 Sixty four percent of Melanesian and Polynesian women suffer abuse and a staggering forty two percent of women think that it is ok for their husbands to beat them.
 The volunteers from the religious orders depend entirely on operational funds from the Centre to support themselves but very often these funds are not enough because of the increasing costs of keeping the rising number of clients.
 In many cases, the volunteer sisters would hardly have enough money to pay for even their most basic needs such as tooth paste, new uniforms, shoes, bus fares to visit relatives in the city, and travel costs to their home villages when on annual leave.

 In 2014, we assisted with funding to establish a sustainable vegetable farm.
 Vegetables such as chinese cabbages, capsicum/peppers, shallots, and chilli are in high demand from the restaurants and hotels in the area.
 Assistance for the CCC helped grow and develop the farm and increased production through purchasing seedlings and nursery bags.

-This year’s project aims to help complete the Rainbow Wing of the Centre.
-This will lead to an increased capacity to assist those affected by family and sexual violence and the Centre will be more able to provide improved access to care, counselling service, positive parenting programmes, etc. The Australian Board of Mission has produced an excellent short film about the work of the Christian Care Centre which you can view here
+In 2017 Anglican Missions funding, through our 2017 Lenten Appeal, helped complete the additional Rainbow Wing of the Centre.
+This is enabling an increased capacity to assist those affected by family and sexual violence and the Centre can provide improved access to care, counselling services, positive parenting programmes, etc. The Australian Board of Mission has produced an excellent short film about the work of the Christian Care Centre which you can view here